epics-docs/epics-docs/build-system/specifications.md

 convertRelease.pl

 :   This Perl script does consistency checks for the external `<top>`
-    definitions in the RELEASE file.
-This script also creates envPaths, cdCommands, and dllPath.bat files for vxWorks and other IOCs.
+    definitions in the `RELEASE` file.
+This script also creates `envPaths`, `cdCommands`, and `dllPath.bat` files for vxWorks and other IOCs.

 cvsclean.pl